 Majoring in English/Professional Writing at Kutztown University of Pennsylvania, Heinbach graduated summa cum laude in 2016 with a bachelor of arts degree.
 She completed two minor concentrations: Digital Communication & New Media and Public Relations.
 Heinbach again completed sufficient course work to graduate from KU’s Honors program, and was also inducted into the Honor Society of Phi Kappa Phi.
 She earned a Master’s degree in Publishing from Rosemont College in January 2020.
 Dawn is currently a master’s degree candidate in New York University’s American Journalism online program.

-Heinbach is the founder and project manager of Writing Wrongs, an annual literary journalism event at which college students immerse themselves in a specific societal issue and create a digital and print publication about the topic.
+Heinbach is the founder and Executive Director of Writing Wrongs, an annual literary journalism event at which college students immerse themselves in a specific societal issue and create a digital and print publication about the topic.
 By telling the stories of those directly involved, Writing Wrongs offers a different and often-ignored perspective that challenges stereotypes and prejudices.
-In 2016, students addressed the issue of homelessness in Reading, PA.
-Last year, they confronted addiction.
-The topic for 2017 is immigration.
-Writing Wrongs has nonprofit status through its fiscal sponsor, Humanitarian Social Innovations, and has filed the paperwork for 501(c)(3) status.
+The students have confronted homelessness, addiction, immigration, domestic violence & sexual assault, and challenges of the LGBT community.
+Writing Wrongs is in the process of separating from its fiscal sponsor, Humanitarian Social Innovations, and has filed the paperwork for 501(c)(3) status.

 New Dawn Enterprises, LLC was first formed when Heinbach purchased a local coffee shop in 2008.
 The company now specializes in assisting small- to medium-sized business owners with brand development, communications, and public relations.
 The publishing branch of the company focuses on the work of new and emerging authors.